rdmdk/cards/README.md

 - Every hit deducts $5 from the player's original bet
 - Three 7s results in a Payday where the winner collects every player's bank

-## knockout rules
+## "classic" rules
-- Same as above, however...
+- No bets, no banks
+- There are at least ten rounds, so at least ten tries to stay in the game
 - Each player starts out with $100 and loses $10 with each round lost
-- Hit it to win it so unless you have the high score, don't hold back - 21 or bust
+- Hit it to win it so unless you have/share the high score, don't hold back - 21 or bust and ties are permitted
 - Last standing player wins the jackpot

 # etc